 |Rear||140/70-17M/C 66S||IRC RX-01RZ||29 psi (200 kPa, 2.00 bar)|

 About the Honda CBR300R

-The Honda CBR300R was an evolution of the CBR250R — a re-styling with a bigger engine, but still the same entry-level performance that’s great for new riders, or for many parts of the world where going much over 100 km/h doesn’t make much sense.
+It has a bigger engine and new style, but still gives the same accessible performance that’s great for new riders, those wanting to downsize, or people in many parts of the world where going much over 100 km/h (60 mph) doesn’t make much sense.

-Internal changes include new piston, connecting rod and crankshaft, along with taller gearing for better cruising.
+Internally, Honda gave the bike a new piston, connecting rod, and crankshaft, along with taller gearing than the CBR250R for better cruising.

-Honda designed the engine to provide smooth and manageable power — enough to get you moving without being overwhelming.
-It’s the same basic platform used in other 300-class motorcycles made by Honda, like the Rebel 300, so a lot of the maintenance schedule is the same.
+The engine is the same basic engine used in other 300-class motorcycles made by Honda, like the Honda Rebel 300, so the general maintenance schedule is the same.

 Best of all, since most new riders could also be new mechanics, the engine comes laid out with ease of maintenance in mind with easy access to the valve adjusters, oil fill and filter and rear brake fluid reservoir.

-The little CBR300R has a six-speed transmission that helps keep the rpm within the usable powerband, sendinga power to the rear wheel via a chain drive.
+The little CBR300R has a six-speed transmission that helps keep the rpm within the usable powerband, sending power to the rear wheel via a chain drive.